AdobeDocs/commerce-admin.en/help/content-design/page-home-new.md

 ---
 title: Switch the Home Page
 description: Learn how to change the home page used as the default CMS page.
+exl-id: 0065da5a-ca55-45ef-b9a7-9b5548ef73d1
 ---
 # Switch the Home Page